gandhiy/xrl_thesis/README.md

 - [x] build permutations from all arrays
 - [x] build all possible dictionaries
 - [x] add shap value callback
-- [ ] allow config to set the value of the number of shap training and testing samples
+- [x] allow config to set the value of the number of shap training and testing samples
+- [x] custom DQN Network
+- [x] custom DDPG Network
 - [ ] hyper parameter tune a model on a environment
 - [ ] hyper parameter tune a model on multiple (acceptable) environments
 - [ ] add shap value parameter